 III.
 Discipline System

 Each day students will have the opportunity to earn “C-notes” which is the equivalent of one hundred dollars.
 Students will receive five (5) C-notes ($500) per day if they show up on time, stay on task, follow the class rules, and act appropriately which is “giving a full day's work. ” When a student is not “giving a full day's work,” any teacher or instructional assistant can take away one or more C-notes from the student.
 At the end of the day, each student will get the number of C-notes that he or she earned.
-The student with the most C-notes (money) at the end of a two week period will; receive an extra bathroom break, pick the daily lunch choice for the class, and will not have to run during P.E.
+The student with the most C-notes (money) at the end of a two week period will; receive an extra bathroom break and will not have to run during P.E.
 IF A STUDENT LOSES SIX C-NOTES IN ONE DAY, THEY WILL AUTOMATICALLY BE SUSPENDED.
 It is important that students who are interested in exiting ASA upon their release date do not lose C-notes regularly during the last nine weeks of their term.

 IV.
 CLASSROOM EXPECTATIONS